-Students will be offered to take either Refresher or Intensive Mathematics course, or they may be exempted, depending on their MUIC entrance examination results.
+Students will be offered to take a non-credit mathematics course e.g. Refresher Math, or they may be exempted, depending on their MUIC entrance examination results.
 See "Chapter 08" for further details.

 \\Mathematics

 Only those PC4 students who have not satisfied the Mathematics criteria.